akhercha/task-supervisor/README.md

 ### 1. Defining a Supervised Task

-Tasks must implement the `SupervisedTask` trait, which requires implementing the `run` method and the `clone_task` method.
-The run method defines the task's logic and returns a `TaskOutcome` to indicate completion or failure, while `clone_task` enables task restarting:
+Tasks must implement the `SupervisedTask` trait, which requires implementing the `run` method.
+It defines the task's logic and returns a `TaskOutcome` to indicate completion or failure:

 ```rust
 use async_trait::async_trait;